shehab-19/Depi_graduation_project/README.md

 # Navigate to the QRCodeApp directory
 cd QRCodeApp

+# Create and configure your .env file based on the template
+cp .env.example .env
+# Edit the .env file with your desired configuration

 # Start the application and database
 docker compose up --build
 ```

-The application will be available at http://localhost:9000
+The application will be available at http://localhost:${EXTERNAL_APP_PORT}

 ### 2. Kubernetes Deployment with Kind